Cartoon Network (India): Digital and OTT deals

 On 24 June 2016, Turner India signed a distribution deal with Viacom 18's OTT app Voot.
 Through this strategic tie-up Voot can stream Turner's properties from Cartoon Network and Pogo TV like The Powerpuff Girls, Ben 10, Dexter's Laboratory, Roll No. 21, Samurai Jack, Johnny Bravo, and M.A.D in their Kids section.

 On 29 August 2017, Turner International India signed a deal with Amazon Prime Video India.
-Through this deal Amazon can stream Cartoon Network shows like Ben 10 (2005 TV series), Ben 10: Alien Force, Ben 10: Ultimate Alien, Ben 10: Omniverse, Johnny Bravo, The Powerpuff Girls, Kumbh Karan, Roll No 21, and Dexter's Laboratory in their Kids and Family section.
+Through this deal Amazon can stream Cartoon Network shows like Ben 10, Ben 10: Alien Force, Ben 10: Ultimate Alien, Ben 10: Omniverse, Johnny Bravo, The Powerpuff Girls, Kumbh Karan, Roll No. 21, and Dexter's Laboratory in their Kids and Family section.

+In 2023, Warner Bros.
+Discovery India signed a deal with JioCinema.
+Through this deal JioCinema can stream Cartoon Network, Warner Bros. and HBO content on their OTT.